 - Political/legislative/regulatory: Will the regulatory or political environment create barriers to entry?

 - Social: How will local attitudes, lifestyles, and customs affect your launch?
 Will they impact adoption rates?

 - Technological: What technical and technology-development issues or trends may affect your entry?

 Learn the Local Players

 Once you understand the local market, you’re ready to consider how the individual players are positioned.

 - Competitors’ go-to-market strategy: What does the competition offer?
 What are the distinguishing features of their offerings?
 What are their value propositions (benefits and costs)?
 What’s their pitch?
 How do they address the market from a channel perspective?
 What defines their target markets?
-How does the competition differentiate their offerings, value propositions and channels relative to these markets?
+How does the competition differentiate its offerings, value propositions, and channels relative to these markets?

 - Supplier perspective: To what extent will you have to engage with local supply-chain elements (e.g., storage, transportation)?
 Will being local provide some competitors an advantage?
 How can you mitigate it?

 - Market periphery: To avoid being blind-sided, consider substitutes and new entrants.
 Ask the same questions that you asked about your competition regarding their go-to-market strategy—it may affect your market entry.